Dimmanzo/employed/README.md

 Security features were a key focus of the development process to protect sensitive user information.

-- **Environment Variables**: Sensitive information such as secret keys and database credentials are stored in environment variables.
+- **Environment Variables**: Sensitive information such as secret keys, Cloudinary API and database credentials are stored in environment variables.
 - **Role-Based Authentication**: Access to features and content is restricted based on the user's role (employer or job seeker).
 - **Password Security**: Django's built-in authentication and password hashing features are used to ensure secure login and account management.
 - **Restricting Access**: Logged-in users are restricted from accessing the login and registration pages.
 They are automatically redirected to the dashboard when attempting to access these pages.